zeatol000/psi/README.md

 This can get bloated if you choose to run a bunch of options, so luckily psi has in-file configuration:
-In either your main file, or a file named something useful like 'build.psi', At the top of the file, you will add some lines that begin with either >
+In either your main file, or a file named something useful like 'build.psi', At the top of the file, you will add some lines that begin with >
 \> declares a single line compiler option
 Example:
 ```psi